-Invoice factoring can be of two types: Recourse Factoring and Non-Recourse Factoring.
+Invoice factoring can be of two kinds: Recourse Factoring and Non-Recourse Factoring.

-Recourse factoring is traditional factoring, where a factor returns the unpaid invoices to the company.
+Recourse factoring is a traditional factoring, where a factor returns the unpaid invoices to the company.
 If your customers are unable to clear invoices, then you bear the risk.
-Hence, the accounts receivable which become bad debts is your peril.
+Hence, the accounts receivable which become bad debts are your peril.

-Non-Recourse Factoring, on the other hand, is an arrangement where you as a company do not bear any of the credit risks of unpaid invoices.
-The factor bears any loss due to unpaid invoices because of your customer’s bankruptcy or insolvency.
-You, of course, are still responsible for your products or services meeting your customer’s quality, quantity, and timeliness contractural expectations.
+Non-Recourse Factoring, on the other hand, is an arrangement where you, as a company, do not bear any of the credit risks of unpaid invoices.
+The factor takes any loss due to outstanding invoices because of your customer’s bankruptcy or insolvency.
+You, of course, are still responsible for your products or services, meeting your customer’s quality, quantity, and contractural timeliness expectations.

-Although you can choose to opt for any type of invoice factoring, it is more sensible to opt for the second option of Non-Recourse Factoring.
+Although you can choose to opt for any invoice factoring, it is more sensible to opt for the second option of Non-Recourse Factoring.